AdityaNair21/HabitatMap/README.md

 To access the MongoDB database from the terminal with admin privileges, use the following command:

-1. `docker exec -it db mongosh -u root -p password`
+3. `docker exec -it db mongosh -u root -p password`

 You will see `test>`.
 The following command will take you to the `habitatmap` database:

-2. `use habitatmap`
+4. `use habitatmap`

+Now you can access all collections; users, species, reports, and any other which might be add in future.